Dengue Outbreaks

 Dengue Virus Infection Testing

 The U.S. Centers for Disease Control and Prevention (CDC) published a Health Update (CDCHAN-00523) on March 18, 2025, highlighting the ongoing risk of Dengue virus infections and updates to testing recommendations in the United States.
-People with suspected Dengue virus infection should be tested with RT-PC, NS1 antigen test, or an IgM enzyme-linked immunosorbent assay antibody test at commercial labs or public health clinics.
+People with suspected Dengue virus infection should be tested with a real-time PCR, NS1 antigen test, or an IgM enzyme-linked immunosorbent assay at commercial labs or public health clinics.

 Dengue Disease

 Dengue is a disease caused by a virus transmitted through the bites of infected mosquitoes.
 It can take up to two weeks to develop, but the illness generally lasts less than a week.
 Without treatment, severe Dengue can become fatal.
-New research has identified pre-existing anti-DENV IgG antibodies as responsible for the increased duration of Dengue upon second exposure.
+New research has identified pre-existing anti-DENV IgG antibodies as the cause of the increased duration of Dengue upon second exposure.

 Severe Dengue

 Approximately 5% of Dengue cases can progress rapidly to Severe Dengue, which may involve hypovolemic shock, gastrointestinal or vaginal bleeding requiring transfusion, and end-organ impairment.
 Furthermore, women infected with Dengue during pregnancy can pass the virus to their fetuses.
 Promptly initiating intensive supportive therapy can reduce the risk of death among patients with severe Dengue.
-The extent and duration of viremia are often associated with clinical disease severity.
-A study published in October 2024 concluded that secondary dengue infections with different dengue virus serotypes have been linked to an increased risk of Severe Dengue after two years.
+The extent and duration of viremia are often correlated with the severity of clinical disease.
+A study published in October 2024 concluded that secondary dengue infections with different dengue virus serotypes have been associated with an increased risk of Severe Dengue after 2 years.

 Dengue Infections Cause Cardiovascular Complications